huggingface/trl/docs/source/gkd_trainer.md

 ### Expected dataset format

-The dataset should be formatted as a list of "messages" where each message has had the appropriate chat template applied.
+The dataset should be formatted as a list of "messages" where each message is a list of dictionaries with the following keys:
+* `role`: either `system` or `user`
+* `content`: the message content

 ## GKDTrainer